 Narrative Autopsy… Select a failed sustainability program from the past two decades.
 Examine its governing narrative.
 Did it promise continued growth with reduced impact?
 Did it assume technological substitution for finite resources?
 Did it avoid naming the population?
 Trace the failure not to inadequate data or insufficient funding but to narrative structures that made success impossible.

 Story Testing… Draft three competing narratives for demographic descent to 2 billion.
 Let the first emphasise ecological necessity and planetary boundaries.
 The second frame smaller populations as enabling individual flourishing and reduced competition.
 The third to present descent as intergenerational justice, ensuring resources for future generations.
-Test each for psychological traction, social plausibility, and resilience to counter-narratives.
-Which story could actually shift fertility decisions at scale?
+Test each against three questions.
+Does the story give individuals a positive identity within the smaller-family norm rather than a deficit one?
+Does it survive contact with the strongest available counter-narrative that children are economic insurance, patriarchal inheritance, and religious pronatalism?
+Does it depend on institutional infrastructure that currently exists, or on conditions not yet in place?
+A story that fails the third test is not a plan.

 Clarity of story is the substrate on which every other intervention depends.

-G22 requires stories that make managed descent comprehensible, legitimate, and preferable to catastrophic collapse.
+The G22 argument developed across this series makes the case for voluntary demographic descent toward a global population of roughly two billion over the coming century.
+It requires stories that make managed descent comprehensible, legitimate, and preferable to catastrophic collapse.

 Evidence Support